shakebugs/shake-docs/docs/ios/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-If you want to delete an entire screen from the auto screenshot, simply mark the whole activity as private:
+If you want to delete an entire screen from the auto screenshot, simply mark the whole view controller as private:

 <Tabs
   groupId="ios"